tuandomvn/book-notes/an-elegant-puzzle.markdown

 * pg 42: Instead move scope between teams, preserving the teams themselves.
 This works better because it avoids re-gelling costs, and preserves system behavior.
 * pg 42: Undoing this also entails less disruption than undoing a staffing change would.
+* Rotate individuals for a fixed period into an area that needs help --> help retain their membership in their current team --> full focus

 #### 2.4: Productivity in the age of hypergrowth